1954 All-American Girls Professional Baseball League season: Championship series

 In Game 1 of the final series, the Kalamazoo Lassies defeated the Fort Wayne Daisies 17–9 behind a four-hit, seven strong innings from June Peppas, who also helped herself by hitting 2-for-4, including one home run.
 Her teammates Carol Habben, Fern Shollenberger and Chris Ballingall, who hit a grand slam, also slugged one each.
 Katherine Horstman connected two home runs for the Daisies in a lost cause, and her teammate Joanne Weaver slugged one.
 Maxine Kline, who had posted an 18–7 record with 3.23 earned run average during the regular season, gave up 11 runs in six innings and was credited with the loss.

 Fort Wayne evened the series against Kalamazoo winning Game 2, 11–4, after hitting a series-record five home runs off two pitchers.
 Horstman started the feat with a two-run home run to open the score in the first inning.
 In the rest of the game, Betty Foss added two homers with five runs batted in, while Joanne Weaver and Jean Geissinger added solo shots.
 Nancy Mudge and Dorothy Schroeder homered for Kalamazoo, and Peppas, who played at first base, hit a solo homer in three at-bats.
 Marilyn Jones limited the Lassies to four runs on nine hits.
 Phyllis Baker was the winning pitcher and Gloria Cordes was the loser.

-In Game 3, the Daisies beat the Lassies, 8–7, fueled again by a heavy hitting from Weaver, who hit a double, a triple and a three-run home run in five at bats, driving in four runs.
+In Game 3, the Daisies beat the Lassies, 8–7, fueled again by a heavy hitting performance from Weaver, who hit a double, a triple and a three-run home run in five at bats, driving in four runs.
 Peppas went 1-for-4 to spark a seventh-inning three-run rally, but Fort Wayne came back in the bottom of the inning with two runs that marked the difference.
 Phyllis Baker won the game and Nancy Warren was the losing pitcher.

-In other close score, Kalamazoo evened the series in Game 4 with a 6–5 victory against Fort Wayne, behind a strong pitching effort by Cordes, who hurled a complete game.
-Ballingall led the offensive with three hits, one run and one RBI before being ejected in the 9th inning.
+In another close score, Kalamazoo evened the series in Game 4 with a 6–5 victory against Fort Wayne, behind a strong pitching effort by Cordes, who hurled a complete game.
+Ballingall led the offensive with three hits, one run and one RBI before being ejected in the ninth inning.
 Peppas also contributed with a single, a double and one RBI in four at-bats.
 Kline lost her second decision in the series.

 In decisive Game 5, Peppas pitched a clutch complete game and went 3-for-5 with an RBI against her former Daisies team, winning by an 8–5 margin to give the Lassies the championship title.
-She received support from Mary Taylor (5-for-5), Balingall (3-for-4) and Schroeder, who drove in the winning run off pitcher Jones in the bottom of the eight.
+She received support from Mary Taylor (5-for-5), Balingall (3-for-4) and Schroeder, who drove in the winning run off pitcher Jones in the bottom of the eighth.
 Peppas finished with an average of .400 (6-for-15) and collected two of the three Lassies victories, to become the winning pitcher of the last game in league history.